philippe-ostiguy/PyBacktesting/README.md

 Then if the system is able to enter in the market, it will exit wheter if a stop loss is trigger or the profit level is reached using the again the logic with the largest setback (and using the Elliott Wave Theory).
 Please refer to this [module](https://github.com/philos123/PyBacktesting/blob/master/exit/exit_fibo.py) for more information

-There a different values that can be used for the Elliott Wave Theory.
-Again, please refer to the module [initialize.py](https://github.com/philos123/PyBacktesting/blob/master/initialize.py) to see all the parameters that can be optimized using a genetic algorithm and their default values.

-The metric (objective function) used to evalute the performance of the trading strategy is the Sharpe ratio.
+There a different values that can be used for the Elliott Wave Theory strategy.
+Again, please refer to the module [initialize.py](https://github.com/philos123/PyBacktesting/blob/master/initialize.py) to see all the parameters that can be optimized.
+We used the default value in this module to evaluate the preformance of the trading strategy.
+The metric used to evalute the preformance of the trading strategy is the Sharpe ratio.
 It's the most common metric used to evaluate a trading strategy.
+There are other useful metrics to assess the performance of the trading strategy [here](https://github.com/philos123/PyBacktesting/blob/master/pnl.py)

 ![](https://github.com/philos123/PyBacktesting/blob/master/images/Sharep_ratio.gif)

 S<sub>a</sub> :	Sharpe ratio <br>
 E : expected value <br>